MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

     String clientCertificate = "..."; // Replace with the location for your AAD service principal certificate.
     ```

-4. If the above certificate needs a password, set the principal Secret using `setPassword` in version 10.2 and up, and `setAADSecurePrincipalSecret` in version 9.4 and below.
+4. If the above certificate needs a password, set the principal Secret using `setPassword` in version 10.2 and up or `setAADSecurePrincipalSecret` in version 9.4 and below.

 5. If the above certificate has an associated private key, set the private key using `setClientKey`.
 If this key requires a password, set the password for the private key using `setClientKeyPassword`.